mauroerta/pluralize-me/README.md

 yarn add plurilize-me
 ```

-The, you just need to import the singular and plural functions:
+Then, you just need to import the singular and plural functions:

 ```javascript
 import { singular, plural } from 'plurilize-me';